Satyam/mithril-components/components/bsform/readme.md

 The developer may add configuration attributes to those listed.
 After processing the arguments it knows about (and documented below), it applies whatever attributes might be left to the core DOM element of the component, for example, the `<INPUT>` element not the `<LABEL>`.
 Such is the case of the `style` attribute in the form in the [top example](#usage).
 Thus, the `action`or `method` attributes could be added to the form or the `disabled` to almost any control.

 <a name="classname"/>
-**TODO** The `class` configuration attribute, if present, will always be added to the outermost element of the component, usually a `<DIV>` after those mandated by Bootstrap.
+The `class` configuration attribute, if present, will always be added to the outermost element of the component, usually a `<DIV>` after those mandated by Bootstrap.
 The designer needs to add the appropriate qualifier to affect the individual elements within, i.e.: the `<LABEL>` or `<INPUT>`.

 <a name="binding"/>
 ###Binding to data###